ResearchScientist/Notes-UX/UX Research.md

 	- make a recording
 	- take detailed notes
 	- consistent interview method
-- implicit bias : attitudes and stereotypes attributed to others without our awareness
-	- reflect on our behaviours
-	- ask others to point out our biases
+- social desirability bias : answers are given in a way to be viewed favorably, positive bias
+	- present a list of responses from other users and ask which response to they most closely agree with
 - sunk cost fallacy : the more invested into a project the more difficult to change
 	- break project into phases
 	- outline evaluation points where you can decide to continue or stop